-- 2. A reprimand shall inform the Employee of his/her appeal/grievance rights as required by law.
-Employees may file a grievance over the issuance of a Letter of Reprimand under the grievance procedure contained in this Agreement. - B. Suspension of fourteen days or less: The following applies to an individual in the competitive service who is not serving a probationary or trial period under an initial appointment or who has completed one year of current continuous employment in the same or similar positions under other than a temporary appointment limited to one year or less.
-Such an Employee is entitled to: - 1.
-Up to fourteen (14) calendar days a reasonable time to answer orally and in writing and to furnish affidavits and other documentary evidence in support of the answer.
-The deciding official may extend the reply period if he/she determines that good cause exists for an extension based on extenuating circumstances; - 2. be represented by themselves, or a Union representative, or an attorney with a financial liability waiver of attorney's fees, or other representative; - written decision at the earliest practicable date containing the specify reasons for the decision and notifying the Employee of his/her appeal rights; - 4. grieve the decision, if adverse, through the negotiated grievance procedure contained in Article 19.
+- C. Suspension of fourteen days or less: The following applies to an individual in the competitive service who is not serving a probationary or trial period under an initial appointment or who has completed one year of current continuous employment in the same or similar positions under other than a temporary appointment limited to one year or Jess.
+Such an Employee is entitled to: - 1. an advance written notice stating the specific reasons for the proposed suspension; - 2. a reasonable time to answer orally and in writing and to furnish affidavits and other documentary evidence in support of the answer; - 3. be represented by themselves, or a Union representative, or an attorney with a financial liability waiver of attorney's fees, or other representative; - 4. written decision and the specific reasons therefore, at the earliest practicable date;

+- 5. grieve the decision, if adverse, through the negotiated grievance procedure contained in Article 23.
 The written decision will advise the Employee of this right. - D. Removal, suspension for more than fourteen days, furlough for thirty days or less, or reduction in pay or grade: The following applies to (1) an individual in the competitive service who is not serving a probationary or trial period under an initial appointment or who has completed one year of current continuous employment under other than a temporary appointment limited to one year or less; and (2) a preference eligible in the excepted service who has completed one year of current continuous service in the same or similar positions.
-Such an Employee is entitled to: - advance written notice, unless there is reasonable cause to believe the employee has committed a crime for which a sentence of imprisonment may be imposed, stating the specific reasons for the proposed action; - 2.
-Up to fourteen (14) calendar days to answer orally and in writing and to furnish affidavits and other documentary evidence in support of the answer; The deciding official may extend the reply period if he/she determines that good cause exists for an extension based on extenuating circumstances;

-- 3. be represented by a Union representative, an attorney or other representative; - 4. a written decision and the specific reasons therefore at the earliest practicable date; - 5. appeal the decision, if adverse, to the appropriate office of the Merit Systems Protection Board (MSPB).
+Such an Employee is entitled to: - at least thirty days advance written notice, unless there is reasonable cause to believe the employee has committed a crime for which a sentence of imprisonment may be imposed, stating the specific reasons for the proposed action; - a reasonable time, never less than seven days, to answer orally and in writing and to furnish affidavits and other documentary evidence in support of the answer; - 3. be represented by a Union representative, an attorney or other representative; - 4. a written decision and the specific reasons therefore at the earliest practicable date; - 5. appeal the decision, if adverse, to the appropriate office of the Merit Systems Protection Board (MSPB).
 The written decision will advise the Employee of this right and of the appropriate MSPB office.

 Section 4.
-Action by the Deciding Official: After carefully considering the evidence and the Employee's response, if any, including any mitigating factors, the Deciding Official shall decide:
+Action by the Deciding Official: After carefully considering the evidence and the Employee's response, if any, including any mitigating factors, the deciding Official shall decide: